MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/New-MgBetaDeviceManagementAutopilotEvent.md

 Error code for enforcement status takes precedence if it exists.
     \[LastReportedDateTime \<DateTime?\>\]: Timestamp of the reported policy status
     \[PolicyType \<String\>\]: deviceManagementAutopilotPolicyType
-    \[TrackedOnEnrollmentStatus \<Boolean?\>\]: Indicates if this prolicy was tracked as part of the autopilot bootstrap enrollment sync session
+    \[TrackedOnEnrollmentStatus \<Boolean?\>\]: Indicates if this policy was tracked as part of the autopilot bootstrap enrollment sync session
   \[TargetedAppCount \<Int32?\>\]: Count of applications targeted.
   \[TargetedPolicyCount \<Int32?\>\]: Count of policies targeted.
   \[UserPrincipalName \<String\>\]: User principal name used to enroll the device.